 Advanced Manufacturing Plant | A | A | A | A | A | One of the world’s best elite car manufacturers is Tesla’s factory in Vermont, California.
 The factory owns around 5.3 million square feet of space for assembling and management (Broman, 2017). | |

-Super Charger Stations | A | A | A | A | A | The company owns an extensive network of stations for Super Charging across the world.
-It helps the customers charge their vehicles quickly and can change their batteries in travel mode as well (Robèrt, 2017). | |
+Super Charger Stations | A | A | A | A | A | The company owns an extensive network of stations for supercharging across the world.
+It helps customers charge their vehicles quickly and can change their batteries in travel mode as well (Robèrt, 2017). | |

-Strategic Alliance | A | A | A | A | A | To maintain strategic coalitions, Tesla has established strategic alliances in different forms as: Alliance with Suppliers: Lotus Cars, Panasonic Research and development alliance: Panasonic OEM alliance: Toyota, Daimler |
+Strategic Alliance | A | A | A | A | A | To maintain strategic coalitions, Tesla has established strategic alliances in different forms: Alliance with Suppliers: Lotus Cars, Panasonic Research and development alliance: Panasonic OEM alliance: Toyota, Daimler |

-In the year 2016, Tesla announced the creative idea of gaining electricity generation concept by acquiring SolarCity which is a solar panel producer.
+In the year 2016, Tesla announced the creative idea of gaining an electricity generation concept by acquiring SolarCity which is a solar panel producer.
 The company merged and offered $2.6 billion in an all-stock offer.
 The CEO of Tesla, Elon Musk, efficiently accepted the offer as the merger will provide huge income outflows for the company's development.
 Tesla being an eco-friendly company emphasized the vision of storing energy and promoting a green economy.
 Cheong, 2016).
 However, the experts from Wall Street were concerned about this merger not being practically successful and may trouble the company with heavy debt.
 The criticism of Musk using this offer for personal advantage also speculated concerns in the business environment.
-Apart from all the concerns that raised potential conflicts due to the possession of 20% stock by the owner of Tesla, the merger resulted in no benefits for both Tesla and SolarCity in personal.
+Apart from all the concerns that raised potential conflicts due to the possession of 20% of stock by the owner of Tesla, the merger resulted in no personal benefits for either Tesla or SolarCity in personal.
 This case has been of greater significance in assessing the strategic and financial approaches followed by Tesla for business expansion and growth (Müller, 2017).

-Since the acquisition of SolarCity by Tesla was made in 2016, the figures from 2017 and 2018 will be utilized to uncover the change concerning its monetary wellbeing, benefit, and income (Li, 2018).
+Since the acquisition of SolarCity by Tesla in 2016, the figures from 2017 and 2018 will be utilized to uncover the change concerning its monetary well-being, benefits, and income (Li, 2018).
 Generally, it may be seen that by securing the offer, Tesla has gone up 68% in sales.
 This is sensible since the product development has been extended.
-However, its gross edge reduced from 23% to 19% because the expense of production amplified by 76.6% (NASDAQ, 2017).
+However, its gross edge reduced from 23% to 19% because the expense of production was amplified by 76.6% (NASDAQ, 2017).
 This ought to be upon SolarCity since it was liable for concerns concerning the expense and productivity of developing and introducing the products (Hettich, 2017).
 It appears that as an innovation firm, R&D took a major piece of working costs.
 It would be reasonable that the costs for improvement and research increased by the greater part since the two companies needed innovation to keep an upper hand in the market.
 Another working cost additionally went up by over 70% (Mayfield, 2018).
-Even though Tesla endeavored to advance productivity and deduct the cost, it may take a steady timeline for Tesla to consider a business model to deal with the all-encompassing business.
+Even though Tesla endeavoured to advance productivity and deduct the cost, it may take a steady timeline for Tesla to consider a business model to deal with the all-encompassing business.
 The multiplied negative figure in benefit infers that the kind of business that Tesla is attempting to do with development sets aside some effort to be promoted and needs to discover an approach to support the business from operation (Siriwardane, 2018).

 Suitability | The given case of the Tesla and SolarCity merger depicts a productive approach with the element of suitability applicable to Tesla (Mayfield, 2018).
-The strategy is suitable in regard if revenue generation where the production cost may have increased simultaneously.
-However, the suitability of SolarCity panels for power generation and the green economy are significant opportunities that meet in the required strategy (Madson, 2020).
+The strategy is suitable regarding revenue generation where the production cost may have increased simultaneously.
+However, the suitability of SolarCity panels for power generation and the green economy are significant opportunities that meet the required strategy (Madson, 2020).
 Even though the worries of debt concerns and production costs increase, the concept will eventually be helpful for both companies to form an efficient and strong collaborative innovation. |

-Acceptability | In concern of the Acceptability of the proposed strategy, it may develop the element of risk in the context of innovation through solar panel energy.
+Acceptability | In concern to the acceptance of the proposed strategy, it may develop the element of risk in the context of innovation through solar panel energy.
 The practice is new and stakeholders tend to invest in established productions (Kremer, 2020).
 Tesla may also face issues in gaining returns through merger productions and promotions.
 It is likely to take time for innovation to become a needful asset for a customer who wishes to spend more. |

 Feasibility | Without an appropriate and feasible business model, this merger may not work out well in the future.
 Tesla does not focus much on its marketing strategy which is a big concern for marketers and stakeholders (Molenaar, 2020).
 Initially, the practice of newly developed products will be a complex task that both companies have to configure upright.
-In case of defects or damage to a product accidentally, the acceptance and convenience element is questioned making it a non-feasible practice. |
+In case of defects or damage to a product, the acceptance and convenience element is questioned making it a non-feasible practice. |

-Developing a strategic report for a company like Tesla is a significant contribution toward research as the company itself is efficient to perform research and development.
+Developing a strategic report for a company like Tesla is a significant contribution toward research as the company itself is efficient in performing research and development.
 In light of various analyses, concepts, and strategies the overall analysis in this report is mainly focused on innovation and technology development with new opportunities and the manner of business followed.
 It is fundamentally significant to consider the approaches and concepts Elon Musk produces that are effective for both technology and the environment.
 However, through external and strategic analysis, it can be concluded that the projected efficient operational system does not run well.
 It can be considered that the acquisition of SolarCity may support Tesla in achieving goals and expanding markets.
 Although it requires a long way to go for both companies, the strengths and opportunities for Tesla are numerous that can benefit from the financial upgrade.
 Hence, it is necessary to further address the long-term and short-term orientation of the merger to examine future developments and projections.

 Akakpo, A., Gyasi, E.A., Oduro, B. and Akpabot, S., 2019.
 Foresight, organization policies and management strategies in electric vehicle technology advances at Tesla.
 In Futures Thinking and Organizational Policy (pp. 57-69).
 Palgrave Macmillan, Cham.